-The best Google Home compatible devices all have one thing in common: They communicate with Google Assistant to create an effortless smart home experience for your house, apartment or other living space.
+The best Google Home compatible devices work with Google Assistant to create a hassle-free smart home system for your house, apartment or other living space.

 You can also set up routines so that an action from one device triggers a response from a different one.
 For example, activating the August Smart Lock Pro on your front door can turn on your entryway’s Philips Hue lights so you're not fumbling around in the dark when you get home.

 We developed a guide on how to set up a Google Home routine for more ways you can make the best Google Home compatible devices work with each other.
 Check out the best Google Assistant commands and best Google Home commands for using your smart home’s powers to your advantage, too.

 See all of the best Google Home compatible devices below.

 What are the best Google Home compatible devices?

 Before buying one or more of the best Google Home compatible devices, you’ll want to consider getting a smart speaker with a microphone to maximize the capabilities of your smart home.
 Any of the best Google Home speakers will do, but a good place to start is Google’s own Google Nest Hub.

 The $99 Google Nest Hub is one of the more recent best Google Home compatible devices we’ve reviewed.
 As an all-in-one smart home hub, you can use it to play your music, check in on your security camera feeds, video chat with family and friends and control all your other smart home devices.
 It has the ability to support group video calls with Duo and stream Netflix.
 It also can track your sleep.

 Speaking of streaming, the best Google Home compatible device for watching all your favorite movies and shows is the new Google Chromecast with Google TV.
 The $50 streaming device supports most of the major HDR and video formats, plus it comes with a remote.